 James Butterworth of New Plymouth was a major collector and trader of Māori artefacts from 1867 until his death in 1903.
-He was the proprietor of the 'Old Curiosity Shop', which was an outlet for his collecting and a source of items for other collectors.
-Butterworth sourced a lot of items from the Maori settlement of Parihaka in Taranaki.
-Part of his collection ended up in major museums, including Te Papa Tongarewa the Museum of New Zealand, Canterbury Museum and Puke Ariki in New Plymouth.
+He was the proprietor of the 'Old Curiosity Shop', which was both an outlet for his collecting and a source of items for other collectors.
+Butterworth obtained many items from the Maori settlement of Parihaka.
+Parts of his collection ended up in museums, including Te Papa Tongarewa, Canterbury Museum and Puke Ariki.

 Using this item

 Permission of the National Library of New Zealand, Te Puna Mātauranga o Aotearoa, must be obtained before any re-use of this image.